Small profit as great loss

 And they had not been sent as guardians over them.

-The Teaching: The Small Shortage Manufactures Destiny
+The Small Shortage Manufactures Destiny

 Surah Al-Muṭaffifīn has left me a clear rule: